Aurky/nss-capstone/resources/design-document.md

 U8.
 As a user, I want to be able to view my user details.

 U9.
+As a user, I want to be able to view ads based on area location.

-As a user, I want to be able to
+U10.
+As a user, I want to be able to view ads based on the venue location.

 ### 3.2  Stretch Use Cases